Gibson Falcon Amps

 Comeback of a classic

 The original Falcon GA-19RVT was a guitar amplifier from 1961.
-With the Falcon and several other models, Gibson introduced amplifiers with reverb in the early 1960s - even before Fender.
+With the Falcon and several other models, Gibson brought amplifiers with reverb to market in the early 1960s — even before Fender.
 In addition, the Falcon also featured a tremolo.

 Now the Falcon amplifiers are returning to the Gibson lineup.
-The Falcon 5 and Falcon 20 take you back to the heyday of guitar-heavy music with their vintage sound and iconic look, without missing any modern functionality.
+The Falcon 5 and the Falcon 20 take you back with their vintage sound and iconic look to the heyday of guitar-driven music, without sacrificing modern functionality.

 The history of the Falcon amplifiers

-The Vintage Falcon delivered 14 watts of power from two 6V6 tubes and had a Jensen 12" speaker.
-The preamp was powered by three 6EU7 tubes and a 7199 for the reverb circuit.
-It also had a 5V3GT rectifier tube.
-In contrast Compared to later Fender reverb amplifiers, the Falcon had a rather unusual arrangement of the reverb circuit: Instead of being arranged after the preamp section and mixing the wet with the dry signal, the Falcon's reverb circuit taps into the signal before the volume and tone controls and mixes it with the dry signal using independent volume controls .
+The vintage Falcon delivered 14 watts from two 6V6 tubes and had a Jensen 12" speaker.
+The preamp was fed by three 6EU7 tubes and a 7199 for the reverb circuit.
+It also used a 5V3GT rectifier tube.
+Unlike later Fender reverb amplifiers, the Falcon had a rather unusual arrangement of the reverb circuit: instead of being placed after the preamp section and mixing the wet and dry signals, the Falcon's reverb circuit taps the signal before the volume and tone controls and mixes it with the dry signal via independent volume controls.

 The new Falcon models

-The new Falcon models are simple single-channel amps that focus on great sound and ease of operation .
-The ultra-simple design has volume and tone controls as well as additional reverb and tremolo effects switchable via footswitch , adding dimension and character to the sound , increasing the amp's enjoyment and usefulness in a wide range of musical styles increase.
+The new Falcon models are simple single-channel amplifiers that prioritise great tone and ease of use.
+The ultra-simple design features volume and tone controls plus additional reverb and tremolo effects that can be switched via footswitch and add more dimension and character to the sound, greatly increasing the enjoyment and usefulness of the amplifier across a wide range of musical styles.

-The two new Falcon models are also equipped with 6V6 power amp valves and Jensen Blackbird Alnico speakers, which come particularly close to the sound of the originals from the 60s.
-Both models are delivered with a cover; the Falcon 20 also including a vintage style footswitch.
-The Gibson Falcon Amps are manufactured by Mesa/Boogie in Pentaluma, California.
+Both new Falcon models are also fitted with 6V6 power tubes and Jensen Blackbird Alnico speakers, which come particularly close to the sound of the 60s originals.
+Both models are supplied with a cover, and the Falcon 20 also includes a vintage-style footswitch.
+The Gibson Falcon Amps are produced by Mesa/Boogie in Petaluma, California.